 In the previous study, the SMERU Research Institute has successfully generated the nutrition maps for six kabupaten/kota utilizing the 2013 Basic Health Survey (Riskesdas) dataset.
 Field verification has proven that the SAE method is valid and reliable for mapping nutritional status at the village level in Indonesia.

 - apply the SAE method using the latest available Riskesdas and Susenas data set (2018) for mapping nutrition status in seven districts;

 - analyze factors potentially affect the nutrition status at village and district levels using latest secondary data available.

-ELL methods will be used to combine the information obtained from a household survey with the information collected through a population census.
-Four sources of data are used in this mapping work: (i) integrated data of Basic Health Survey (Riskesdas) and Susenas; (ii) Population Census; and (iii) PODES (village census).
-All of them collected by BPS.
-In the nutritional status model estimation, the data on children height and weight is obtained from the RISKESDAS, the data on household characteristics is obtained from the RISKESDAS, SUSENAS, and Population Census, while the data on village-level characteristics is obtained from PODES.
+Elbers, Lanjouw, and Lanjouw (ELL) methods will be used to combine the information obtained from a household survey with the information collected from the population census.
+Four sources of data used in this mapping are (i) integrated data of the Health Survey (Riskesdas) and Susenas, (ii) Population Census, and (iii) Village Census (Podes)—all collected by Statistics Indonesia.
+In the nutritional status model estimation, the data on children height and weight is obtained from the Riskesdas; the data on household characteristics is obtained from the Riskesdas, Susenas, and Population Census, while the data on village-level characteristics is obtained from Podes.